-In this section, we present different ansatzes that generate multi-dimensional Fourier series and explore the scaling of the QML models performance with the dimensions of the input data.
-To do it, we study the expressibility of the multi-dimensional Fourier model, meaning the type of functions that the model can generate.
-Hence, we expand the function fitting formalism to multi-dimensional data, opening the possibility to explore more complex problems with these quantum models.
+In this section, we present different ansatzes that generate multidimensional Fourier series and explore the scaling of the QML models' performance with the dimensions of the input data.
+To do it, we study the expressibility of the multidimensional Fourier model, meaning the type of functions that the model can generate.
+Hence, we expand the function fitting formalism to multidimensional data, opening the possibility to explore more complex problems with these quantum models.

-\begin{definition} \textit{Multi-dimensional truncated Fourier series.} The generalization of a one-dimensional truncated Fourier series to $M$-dimensional data is given by
+\begin{definition} \textit{Multidimensional truncated Fourier series.} The generalization of a one-dimensional truncated Fourier series to $M$-dimensional data is given by

 where $D = \text{max}(\omega_1,\omega_2,...,\omega_M)$ is the degree of the Fourier series.
 The data $\Vec{x} = (x_1,x_2,...,x_M)\in \mathbb{R}^M$ and the frequencies $\Vec{\omega} = (\omega_1, \omega_2,..., \omega_M)\in \mathbb{Z}^M$ are represented by $M-$dimensional vectors, and $\Vec{x}\cdot \Vec{\omega}$ is the scalar product.
 The coefficients $c_{\omega_1, \omega_1,..., \omega_M} \in \mathbb{C}$ fulfill the relation $c_{\omega_1, \omega_1,..., \omega_M} = c_{-\omega_1, -\omega_1,..., -\omega_M}^*$. \end{definition}